SaraCooperAmun/cognitive-rehab-pepper/README.md

      This will begin the nodeJS application that will enable connection between Choregraphe and the MySQL database

 2. Open a web browser and go to 127.0.0.1:8000, which opens the webpage “Cognitive Rehabilitation with Pepper” to make sure the webpage is running

+The interface looks like shown in this video: https://www.youtube.com/watch?v=A9DuPG-YNr4

 If the Intel Euclid Developer Kit is available and to test the game “ArmPositions” or the yes/no gesture detection for games “Mood”, “Q&A” or “Mem Machines” follow the following steps, otherwise skip to step 6.